Free Deck Building Software,

 Forever.

-Send a $40K composite-deck estimate with three material tiers and backyard photos from the truck, collect a 33% deposit before the lumber order goes in, draw on framing day, and have Menutize text the homeowner a one-tap Google review link the moment the final inspection passes. $0/month.
+Send a $40K composite-deck estimate with three material tiers and backyard photos from the truck, see the moment the homeowner opens it, collect a 33% deposit before the lumber order goes in, draw on framing day, and have Menutize text the homeowner a one-tap Google review link the moment final inspection passes. $0/month.
+Unlimited users.
 Forever.

 What's Free, Forever

-Everything you need to run a residential deck-building business — and not a feature gated behind an upgrade.
+Everything you need to run a residential deck-building business — not a feature gated behind an upgrade.
 No credit card to start.
-No "trial expired" emails in 14 days.
+No "trial expired" email in 14 days.

 Customer CRM

 Every homeowner, deck, photo, permit number, and warranty note in one place.
 Searchable.
-No per-seat fees.
+Unlimited users, no per-seat fees.

-Send branded three-tier estimates with backyard photos from your phone.
-Customer approves with one tap.
+Send branded PT / cedar / composite estimates with backyard photos from your phone.
+Customer compares all three and approves with one tap.

 Invoicing